NEW NET ZERO ENERGY ELEMENTARY SCHOOL.

 LITCHFIELD SCHOOL DISTRICT.

-Currently in pre-bond design, the proposed new Litchfield Elementary School will serve 500 K-4 and 50 Pre-K students.
-The current Litchfield Elementary School is beyond end of life or repair and sits in the floodplain with a water table less than a foot below the surface.
-The reimagining of the school in Litchfield, New Hampshire has employed a participatory, results driven, co-creative process, working with District stakeholders and community stakeholders to determine project goals and shape the future project outcomes.
+The reimagining of the elementary school in Litchfield, New Hampshire employed a participatory, results driven, co-creative process, working with District stakeholders and community stakeholders to determine project goals and shape the future project outcomes.
+The current Litchfield Elementary School is beyond end of life or repair and sits in the floodplain.

-the building will be designed to be net zero energy with a targeted verified energy use intensity(EUI) of 20, leaving tolerance for variation between modeled and occupied conditions.
+building designed to be net zero energy with a targeted verified energy use intensity(EUI) of 20, leaving tolerance for variation between modeled and occupied conditions.

 Design Intent